5 Reasons Consulting Leaders Are Missing the Digital Train

 #1.
 Shifting from relationship-first to digital-first business development

-There’s still too much focus on relationship building/maintaining, which is becoming a risky business development approach because it is not a sustainable long-term strategy and is not scalable.
+There’s still too much focus on relationship building/maintaining, which, for a while now, has been a risky business development approach because it is not a sustainable long-term strategy and is not scalable.

 Relying solely on existing relationships for new business can lead to a lack of diversification in clients and revenue streams.